chaimkriger/Challenge_11/README.md

-# *Forecasting Net Prophet
+# *Forecasting Net Prophet*

 Overview- With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
-Iv've been tasked with analyzing the company's financial and user data in clever ways to make the company grow.
-In this application, I you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.
+I've been tasked with analyzing the company's financial and user data to make the company grow.
+In this application, I want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

 My first step is to find unususual patterns in hourly Google search traffic.
 Does the Google search traffic for the company link to any financial events at the company?
 To answer this question, I pick out any unusual patterns in the Google search data for the company, and connect them to the corporate financial events.
 I read the search data into a dataframe, and sliced the data to just the month of May 2020, the month that MercadoLibre released its quarterly financial results.
 I used hvplot to visualize the results and found that indead, there was a spike in search traffic during the month of May.
 The stock price for MercadoLibre spiked during the same month.
 This information can definetly be of use to the company.